Virtual data room setup checklist hero.

 Data room folder index template.

 Keep this updated whenever you add or update a document.
-It shows investors you're on top of things.
+It shows people you're on top of things.

-You probably won't make all of these, but most founders make at least a few.
+You probably won't make all of these, but most people make at least a few.

 Sharing the same link with everyone - You lose visibility into who's viewed what.
-Use individual links per investor.
+Use individual links per visitor.

 Not setting an expiry date - Old links stay live forever unless you manually revoke them.
 Set expirations or revoke access after a deal closes or goes cold.